Microwave leakage testing, is it required in the workplace and should you keep microwave leakage testing on your maintenance agenda?

-So Should microwave leakage testing still be a part of your PAT programme?
+Should microwave leakage testing still be a part of your PAT programme?

-Considering that microwave leakage potentially exposes the user to high levels of radiation which can cause major health problems including burns, cancer and a weakened immune system then periodic testing of emissions shouldn’t be ignored.
+Considering that microwave leakage potentially exposes the user to high levels of radiation which can cause major health problems including burns, cancer and a weakened immune system, then periodic testing of emissions shouldn’t be ignored.
 Especially when the same person who carries out the electrical PAT test would be quite capable and qualified to carry out the leakage test at the same time.

-After all, just because the requirement for leakage testing has been removed from the IET Code of Practice, it doesn’t actually say it shouldn;t be done.
+After all, just because the requirement for leakage testing has been removed from the IET Code of Practice, it doesn’t actually say it shouldn’t be done.
 Therefore as an employer, it would be prudent to err on the side of caution and treat microwave testing with the same diligence as other workplace equipment.

 What requires testing?

-The actual testing for leakage requires the use of a hand held electronic detector which is swept around the oven (particularly the door seal) to ensure that any radiation being emmitted falls within the tolerance of 5mW/cm2.
+The actual testing for leakage requires the use of a hand held electronic detector which is swept around the oven (particularly the door seal) to ensure that any radiation being emitted falls within the tolerance of 5mW/cm2.

 And last but not least